tallosim/too-good-to-go-notification/README.md

     ```

 2. Create [Too Good To Go](https://toogoodtogo.com/) Credentials.
     You should receive an email from *Too Good To Go*.
-The will wait until you validate the login by clicking the link inside the email.
+It will wait until you validate the login by clicking the link inside the email.
     Once you clicked the link, you will get credentials and be able to use them

     ```bash